grafana/grafana/docs/sources/alerting/old-alerting/notifications.md

 1. Click the "..." in the top right corner of a group chat that you want your alerts to be delivered to
 2. Click "Add Group Robot", select "New Robot" and give your robot a name.
 Click "Add Robot"
 3. There should be a Webhook URL in the panel.
-Click "Copy URL" and paste it in Grafana WeCom setting page and click "finish"

 | Setting | Description        |
 | ------- | ------------------ |